 This is a significant difference in terms of average monthly application releases, as Google Play Store is far simpler and more cost-effective to use than the App Store.

-As a result, Google Play Store is the preferred listing platform for mobile application development firms in India.
+As a result, Google Play Store is the preferred listing platform for mobile application development firms in the USA.

 The mobile application market is thriving, and development teams are able to profit from it through advertising, in-app sales, and downloads.